santolucito/CPSC112-game/README.md

 Total points: 20

 You may be familiar with Candy Crush or Bewjewled.
-The goal is to swap items on a board to create matches of three or more.
+The goal is to swap items on a board to create matches.
+A "match" refers to the same board item appearing three times in a row in the same column or the same row.
 When such a match is created, those items disappear and you are awarded points.
-In our game the only goal is to score points.
-We are going to be building this game ourselves!

 For this assignment we have given you a .zip file called Assignment4.zip which can be imported into your workspace.
 File -> Import then import "General -> Existing Projects into Workspace."